AnkitK-NITB/todo-list/README.md

 - `cd backend && npm start` (in another terminal)

 Once the application is running, you can access it by opening your web browser and navigating to http://localhost:3000.

+## Contributing

+Contributions are welcome!
+If you find any issues or have suggestions for improvements, please open an issue or submit a pull request.

+Before contributing, please ensure that you have:

+- Set up the project locally by following the installation instructions.

+- Familiarized yourself with the codebase and project structure.

+## Acknowledgements
+- This application was built using (React)[reactjs.org].

+## Contact
+If you have any questions, suggestions, or feedback, you can reach out to me at your-ankitkshwh003@gmail.com.